Who discovered all the planets?

 Most of the planets have been known about since ancient times.
 Only three have acually been "discovered."

-Uranus was discovered accidentially in 1781 by William and Caroline Herschel.
-People had seen it many times before, but had just assumed it was a star.
+Uranus was discovered accidentally in 1781 by William and Caroline Herschel.
+People had seen it many times before, but had just thought it was a star.

 Neptune was mathematically predicted by John Couch Adams and Urbain Jean Joseph Le Verrier.
-They calculated that Uranus' actual position was different than what it should have been, based on Newton's equations.
-Therefore, they figured, there must be an unknown body disturbing Uranus' orbit.
-They calculated where the unknown body should be, then asked an astronomer to check.
+You see, Uranus had been discovered 60 years before this time.
+According to the math equations, the orbit of Uranus was a little bit off.
+Based on this, Adams and Le Verrier figured there must be another planet which was affecting the orbit of Uranus.
+They calculated where it should be, then asked an astronomer to check.
 Neptune was discovered in 1846, almost exactly where it was predicted to be.

-Clyde Tombaugh found Pluto in 1930 by systematically taking pictures of the solar system.
-He looked for anything that moved against the backdrop of the stars, and found Pluto.
+Clyde Tombaugh found Pluto in 1930 by taking lots of pictures of the solar system.
+He looked for anything that moved with respect to the stars, and found Pluto.